CODA-Team/AnalogGym/RGNN_RL/readme.md

 # **Examples of using the AnalogGym with the [relational graph neural network and reinforcement learning algorithm](https://github.com/ChrisZonghaoLi/sky130_ldo_rl)**

 ## Simulation

-To understand how the simulations are set up and executed, you can refer to the following scripts:
+For the simulation setup and execution, you can check the following scripts:

 - For the **Amplifier** simulation, refer to [main_AMP.py](https://github.com/CODA-Team/AnalogGym/blob/main/RGNN_RL/main_AMP.py).